 Audio test results

-- Core – Only the core of the format is played back with what we passed to the Dolby / DTS base system
+- Core – Only the 5.1 core of the format is played so we go to the Dolby or DTS base system / More info.

 We pass our usual tests with streaming services to check how the most popular services work.
 The A95X F3 presents the classic configuration without certifications which limits us in quality in several streaming services, luckily if it is compatible with most services even if they are in its most basic quality of SD video